Menu

 Weight

 A whirlpool tub full of water and people can weigh as much as 1,500 pounds.
-Not all floor joists can handle that much weight.
+Not all floor joists can handle that much pressure.
 You’ll need to be especially careful if you’re installing your tub on a second floor.
 Slab foundations can take any bathtub design, but homes with wood joist construction may not.
 We suggest consulting a licensed professional for safety reasons.

 Size/available space